 Since the solar axion luminosity is bounded by stellar cooling, the couplings have been constrained as $g_{a\gamma}{<}10^{-10}\text{GeV}^{-1}$ or $g_{ae}{<}10^{-12}$ \cite{Redondo:2013wwa}.
 The kinetic energy of axion/ALP considered for Xenon here is 2-4 keV with the axion mass $m_a \ll 1 $eV.
 However, this explanation is in tension with astrophysical stellar cooling constraints \cite{DiLuzio:2020jjp}, because the solar axion production is well studied.

-What's more, the couplings bounded by the stellar cooling constraints also lead to the bounded cross sections.
+What's more, the couplings bound from the stellar cooling constraints also lead to the cross sections bound.
 The minimum required number flux density of the incoming axions for the {\XT} excess is around ${ \Phi_a} \gtrsim 10^{11}/(\text{cm}^{2}\cdot\text{s})$.
-Here instead, it is possible to consider the accreting black holes as the sources.
-If we consider the keV axion in the dark flux bounded by \eqref{PE}, with the help of Table \ref{tableBH1}, one can obtain the minimum distance of the three types of black holes.
-It is tempting to explain the Xenon 1T axion with the black hole sources rather than the Sun, provided that the thermal plasma around the observed black hole is at keV temperature.
+Here instead, it is possible to consider accreting black holes as the sources.
+If we consider the keV axion in the dark flux bound by \eqref{PE}, with the help of Table \ref{tableBH1}, one can obtain the minimum distance of the three types of black holes.
+It is tempting to explain the Xenon 1T axion with the black hole sources rather than the Sun, provided that the thermal plasma around the observed black hole is at the keV temperature.

 .
 The dark photon production in the Sun is mostly from dark Higgstrahlung and visible photon oscillations with real or virtue photons.
-And the dark photon sector is given by the Lagrangian
+The dark photon and dark fermion sector is given by the Lagrangian density

 The typical solar flux is $\Phi_{{\gamma'}}\lesssim 10^{10} /(\text{cm}^{2}\cdot\text{s} )$ for mixing ${{\epsilon}} \sim O(10^{-14})$ \cite{An:2013yua}.
 It was recently pointed out in \cite{An:2020bxd} that solar emission of dark photons is a little soft to fit well with the recent {\XT} excess.